OrangeKami/T3A2-A/README.md

       <h4><u>View project idea history</u></h4>
       As Sarah, Digital Designer, I want to be able to view my project history, so I don’t need to remember each project detail that I created.
     </td>
-    <td>“I’m a busy person and can’t always remember what I did for my projects after several days later.
+    <td>“I’m a busy person and can’t always remember what I did for my projects later on.
 I’d love to be able to review all the projects that I created before.” – Sarah</td>
     <td>
       <h4><u>View feedback history</u></h4>
-      As Nick, Senior QA Engineer, I’d like to view my feedback history, so I can track those ideas with my feedback.
+      As Nick, QA Engineer Lead, I’d like to view my feedback history, so I can track those ideas with my feedback.
     </td>
-    <td>“I want to review and track the ideas with my feedback and check whether people need helps for my feedback or not.” – Nick</td>
+    <td>“I want to review and track the ideas with my feedback and check whether people need further support with my feedback.” – Nick</td>
   </tr>
   <tr>
     <td>